import casadi as cs

 # Idle control input (initial state)

-- Creation of a command variable
+- Creating a command variable

 for ts in range(Np):